fggo/python/README.md

 ```

 ### Creating a Project in Django
 The following command tells Django to set up a new project called 'learning_log'.
 The dot at the end of the command creates the new project with a directory structure that will make it easy to deploy the app to a server when we’re finished developing it.
+Make sure to do this while the virtual environment is activated!
 ```
 django-admin.py startproject learning_log .